TNT (American TV network): United Kingdom

-A service carrying Cartoon Network programming from 5am to 7pm and a TNT channel at other times launched on the analogue Astra satellite service in September 1993; the start time of TNT broadcasts was later pushed back to 9pm to allow additional time for cartoons.
+A service carrying Cartoon Network programming from 5am to 7pm and a TNT channel at other times launched on the analog Astra satellite service in September 1993; the start time of TNT broadcasts was later pushed back to 9pm to allow additional time for cartoons.
 The UK version of TNT was predominantly a movie channel, though some other content, most prominently WCW wrestling also aired.
-Cable networks provided TNT and a separate 24-hour Cartoon Network feed, and when digital services launched from the late 90s the 24-hour Cartoon Network transitioned across but TNT did not; instead, from October 1999 a 24-hour Turner Classic Movies service was launched to digital viewers, with the analogue TNT service revised at the same time into a general entertainment service showing drama, films and sport.
-This continued until July 2000, when TNT UK was withdrawn and replaced on the soon-to-decline analogue platforms by a cut-down version of TCM, running from 9pm to 1am nightly.
+Cable networks provided TNT and a separate 24-hour Cartoon Network feed, and when digital services launched from the late 90s the 24-hour Cartoon Network transitioned across but TNT did not; instead, from October 1999 a 24-hour Turner Classic Movies service was launched to digital viewers, with the analog TNT service revised at the same time into a general entertainment service showing drama, films and sport.
+This continued until July 2000, when TNT UK was withdrawn and replaced on the soon-to-decline analog platforms by a cut-down version of TCM, running from 9pm to 1am nightly.
 This ended use of the TNT brand in the UK, though other Turner/Warner properties continued to operate in the territory.

-The TNT brand is slated to return to the UK after more than two decades in the summer of 2023 with the rebranding of the BT Sport channel network as 'TNT Sports, following the establishment of a joint-venture between BT Group and Warner Bros.
-Discovery to take charge of the channels previously wholly-owned by BT.
-The Eurosport channels' UK operations will reportedly be folded into TNT Sports at some point between 2024 and 2026, following the 2024 Olympic Games.
+The TNT brand returned to the UK after more than two decades on July 18, 2023, with the rebranding of the BT Sport channel network as TNT Sports, following the establishment of a joint-venture between BT Group and Warner Bros.
+Discovery to take charge of the channels previously wholly owned by BT.
+The Eurosport channels' UK operations will be shut down and folded into TNT Sports at some point between 2024 and 2026, following the 2024 Summer Olympics.